Teenage brain development: the basics

 Let your child take some healthy risks.
 New and different experiences help your child develop an independent identity, explore grown-up behaviour, and move towards independence.

 Help your child find new creative and expressive outlets for her feelings.
 She might be expressing and trying to control new emotions.
-Many teenagers find that sport or music, writing and other artforms – either as a participant or a spectator – are good outlets.
+Many teenagers find that doing or watching sport or music, writing and other art forms are good outlets.

 Use family routines to give your child’s life some structure.
 These might be based around school and family timetables.